hmcezar/clusttraj/README.md

 What the script does is to calculate the distance (using the minimum RMSD) between each configuration of the trajectory, building a distance matrix (stored in the condensed form).
 Notice that calculating the distance matrix might take some time depending on how long your trajectories are and how many atoms there are in each configuration.
-The distance matrix can also be read from a file (with the `-i` option) to avoid recalculating it everytime you want to change the linkage method or distance of the clustering.
+The distance matrix can also be read from a file (with the `-i` option) to avoid recalculating it every time you want to change the linkage method or distance of the clustering.

 ## Dependencies
 The implementation rely on several libraries, so before running the script, make sure you have all of them installed in your Python distribution.